redhat-developer/odo/docs/website/docs/getting-started/cluster-setup/kubernetes.md

 `odo` utilizes Operators in order to create and link services to applications.

-To install an Operator, we will first need to install OLM [(Operator Lifecycle Manager)](https://olm.operatorframework.io/) on the cluster:
+The following command will install OLM cluster-wide as well as create two new namespaces: `olm` and `operators`.

 ```shell
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.20.0/install.sh | bash -s v0.20.0